accordproject/techdocs/docs/accordproject-tools.md

 title: Installation
 ---

-The quickest way to experiment with Cicero Templates and the Ergo language is through the [Ergo playground](https://accordproject.github.io/ergo-playground/).
+The quickest way to experiment with Cicero Templates and the Ergo language is through the [Template Studio](https://studio.accordproject.org).

 However to experience the full power of Cicero you should install the command-line tools on your own machine.